tlewismedia/pta-gatsby-decap-cms/src/pages/get-involved/fundraise.md

 ### Corporate Matching

 Maximize your donation with corporate matching!
-If you need help navigating this process, please [reach out to the PTA](/contact).
-We're here to help!
+Many people don't realize they have a matching program, forget about it, or don't know how to utilize it.
+With a little effort, this can have a large impact on our fundraising.
+If you need help, please [reach out to the PTA](https://mail.google.com/contact).
 Here is a list of companies with matching programs, contact us to add more:

 * Bank of America
 * Intel